How to Maintain Your Contract

 - Reporting sales and remitting the Industrial Funding Fee (IFF) to GSA.
 Sales reports and the IFF (currently 0.75 percent of total sales) are both due 30 days after the end of each quarter.
-Visit the 72A Quarterly Reporting System for more information.
+Visit the FAS Sales Reporting Portal (SRP) for more information.

 - Participating in Contractor Assistance Visits (CAVs).
 These are site visits by GSA’s Industrial Operations Analysts (IOA) that occur at least twice during a five-year contract period.
 CAVs are intended to help contractors get the most from their contract.
 The Administrative Contracting Officer (ACO) will issue a Report Card with feedback on your contract compliance.